Jimbly/LD43-slime-laboratory/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO:
-* Show current values (on mouse over and when selected)
-  * Show resulting values when mousing over feeding a pet
-  * Show "fed" state
+* Show colors in goals better - Add names to potions and slimes?

+* Pets grow in size after being fed?
+Or their size is fixed?
 * New button and panel graphics
 * Allow selecting pet first, then food, show same tooltip
 * Daily summary if things go wrong